ethanhart2002/nmap_packet_sniffer/README.md

  - Lightweight program that processes packets incredibly fast.
  - Well-documented source code allows for readability.
  - Is scalable for implementation of future Nmap scan detectors as well as flags and other runtime options.
+ - Can be added as a daemon to run in the background.

 # Cons
  - Encountered some issues trying to run on wlan0 (wifi) interface while eth0 (ethernet) interface was up and running.
 This is why the current version runs on wlan0 by default.